 Pro tip 5: I don’t know if there is ever a clear sign that you are on the right path with your child as an actor.
 But there will likely be ‘lucky’ events and things that happen to reinforce your decision.
 Doors that open and people you meet that keep moving you forward.
 It was a series of steps for us, not one clear event.
 Something we learned from legitimate industry professionals is that being a professional actor is a marathon, not a sprint.
 It’s years of work and opportunities and some luck to be able to have a career as an actor.

 This is what you do if your child wants to be an actor and they have an LA agent and manager interested in them.

 It took us 4 years to get to this point, but we now had a connection and a plan.
 Finally, going to LA made sense.
 We look back at the decision we made in 2006 and sometimes joke that we don’t know if we would so the same thing.
 But honestly, we would have.
 And knowing what we know now, we probably would go sooner.

 For us, our reasons for not taking our daughter out to LA were mostly based on fear.
 Well, that and finances and other life factors.
 While it’s smart to be cautious, ultimately we decided to trust Su.
 This was four years after The Eldest stared at the kids on Barney with rapt attention and said that’s what she wanted to do.

 And so we took her out to LA to meet the Hollywood people.
 While we bounced The Littlest in a baby carrier, The Savage Agency and The ESI Network signed a contract with the two older girls, ages 7 and 4.
-We made plans to come back out in the spring for 8 weeks so the girls could start auditioning, we arranged to get some headshots and then headed back to the suburbs of Denver.
+We made plans to come back out in the spring for 8 weeks (for pilot season) so the girls could start auditioning, we arranged to get some headshots and then headed back to the suburbs of Denver.

 It’s now almost 14 years later and all 3 girls are professional actors in Hollywood.
 My hope is that these tips help you as you start your own journey to Hollywood!